aws-samples/amazon-emr-with-delta-lake/README.md

    On the EMR Studio Workspace Web Console.
    - Step 1.
 Create a new workspace without attaching the EMR cluster.
    - Step 2.
 Stop the workspace.
    - Step 3.
-Select the stopped workspace and restart it with **Launch with options**.
+Select the stopped workspace and restart it using **Launch Workspace > Launch with options**.

     :information_source: More information can be found [here](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-studio-create-use-clusters.html).
 8. Upload `deltalake-with-emr-demo.ipynb` into the Jupyter Notebook